truonguit2010/realbizgames-unity-cloud-build-auto-config/README.md

 ## 3. Configuration via an json file

-To use this tool, you must naming your file [realbizgames.json](https://github.com/truonguit2010/realbizgames-unity-cloud-build-auto-config/blob/main/Samples%7E/realbizgames.json)
+To use this tool, you must naming your file [realbizgames.json](https://github.com/truonguit2010/realbizgames-unity-cloud-build-auto-config/blob/main/Samples%7E/realbizgames.json) and place it in your Assest folder.

 The content of the file is below: